 Your tuition will be based on availability of discounted seats and/or the time your application is received.
 (See below for what is required to hold a tuition rate.)

-$6,700 – one of the first 7 seats - register now and complete your application in three weeks to reserve
+$6,700 – one of the first 7 seats - register now and complete your application in two weeks to reserve

 $7,700 – through Sept 24, 2018